oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 export default LoginForm;
 ```

 When the user submits the form, your application will override that action and direct the user into the Okta workflow.
 This is done with ``oktaAuth.signIn`` which returns a promise that must be handled appropriately.
 If the user has successfully logged in, set the `sessionToken` that allows the user to proceed authenticated.

 Now, turn your attention to the game components themselves.
 The `Game` page will have 3 main stages.
 When the user lands on the page, they are offered the chance to start a new game.
-After this, the user enters the “gameplay” phase.
+After this, the user enters the "game play" phase.
 Finally, after the game is over the user is presented with the opportunity to start a new game or submit a high score.

-Let’s start with the `Card` component that will be used in the game.
+Let's start with the `Card` component that will be used in the game.

 ```javascript
 import React from 'react';